AidanSun05/moving-object-removal/docs/readme.md

 - Pixels which are consistent throughout all images will remain unchanged.

 This process only retains details that exist in all images, erasing moving or anomalous ones.

+Image alignment is performed with an ORB feature detector (`cv2.ORB_create`).
+This feature detector uses the first available image as a template, and all later images will be adjusted to match it.
+The top feature matches are selected for a reliable alignment operation, which is outlined below:

+- A homography matrix is calculated using the matching feature points in both images with `cv2.findHomography`.
+- Warping of an image is performed with `cv2.warpPerspective`.